vmedea/neurocat/README.md

 - A terminal supporting true color (pretty much any, these days).
 - `numpy`

 To generate the word database, `pytorch` (preferably with GPU, but if you're patient it can work on CPU) and Huggingface's `transformers` are required.
-After generating the word database these aren't necessary anymore.
+After generating the word database these aren't necessary anymore, unless you want to add further words.

 ## How does it work?